Are Family Activity Holidays in the Alps Right for You? A Practical Guide for Parents

 • value shared experiences over passive entertainment

-• prefer a degree of structure to their week
+• appreciate some structure to their week

-• enjoy variety rather than repetition
+• motivated by variety rather than repetition

 Who Might Not Enjoy This Type of Holiday?